EE185/EE285/CS241: Embedded Systems Workshop

 The piece, titled FLIGHT, is artistically designed by Charles Gadeken, a local light sculpture artist whose pieces have been installed in Palo Alto, San Francisco, Reno, Los Altos, Calabasas, and Robina (Australia).
 His most recent installation is Entwined Elder Mother in Golden Gate Park.
 FLIGHT represents the past, present, and future of the EE department as 76 moving shapes made of dichroic acrylic so they change color in the light; each of these Fractal Flyers is individually programmable and represents an important part of the department's past and present.

-In Winter 2024, the class will focus on five projects.
-The emphasis in the course will be on engineering: designing and defining processes that predictably create artifacts that meet requirements.
+In Autumn 2024, the class will focus on five projects.
+The emphasis in the course is engineering: designing and defining processes that predictably create artifacts that meet requirements.
 Because there are 76 Fractal Flyers and they will be installed for years, each one needs to be robust and require very little maintenance.
 The five projects are:

 • Body shell: The internals (motors, circuit board, etc) of a Fractal Flyer are covered by an acrylic shell that clips onto the flyer.
 The shell is vacuum formed into the right shape then laser cut into the right profile.
-We are casting an aluminum buck to vacuum form onto.
-Students will survey the acrylic types that are available and how they diffuse a Flyer's internal lights, selecting one for use.
-They will finalize the design and shape of the gasket that attaches to the body shell, allowing it to be slipped on and held securely, They will vacuum form the bodies.
-They will design and execute a workflow to laser-cut cut extraneous material from the bodies and attaching the gasket.
-Students on this project will learn about CAD, 3D printing, vacuum forming, laser cutting, and LED diffusion.
+In the last offering of the course, students decided on and sourced acrylic, helped bring a vacuum former up in Lab64, developed and documented a vacuum forming process, and formed a handful of body shells.
+In this quarter, students will vacuum form all of the bodies, laser cut the bodies out of their sheets, finalize the gasket that attaches to the body shell, test the body attachment hardware, and complete the body shells.
+They will also make the internal acrylic structure that the internal body LEDs hang on.
+Students on this project will learn about CAD, vacuum forming, laser cutting, and LED diffusion.

 • Software: There are three major parts to FLIGHT's software: the firmware running on a Flyer, the Java-based control software that sends commands to the flyers, and Linux kernel configuration for naming and communicating with the flyers.
-We have implementations of the firmware and control software, but both need to be updated and integrated: we have yet to demonstrate the control software sending commands to firmware running on a flyer.
+In the previous offering of the class, students completed the Linux configuration, tuned a PID loop in the firmware to control wing motion, and redesigned the Java software.
+In this quarter, students will design and test a firmware image that allows Flyers to initialize on boot and receive commands from the Java software, complete the Java software, and demonstrate end-to-end control of a Flyer from a PC.
 Students working on this project will learn about graphical toolkits for art visualizations, low-level firmware, embedded Python interpreters, Linux devices, and USB.

 • Signaling: The Fractal flyers appear to a PC as USB devices which the FLIGHT control software can send Python commands to over a serial port.
 FLIGHT uses a non-standard cabling setup for USB: it sends the data on a twister pair in an Ethernet cable, rather than a USB cable.
 There are several low-level technical details about doing this, which the signaling path needs to correctly handle such that the PC has robust, reliable connectivity with Flyers.
-Students in this project will bring up the signaling path, refine it, and test it on the long cables some Flyers will need.
-The signaling group will coordinate with the mounting group about cable lengths.
-Some students in this project need to have experience with signals, communication, and circuits ( (e.g., EE102B, EE114, EE133, EE142, EE156, EE179, EE242).
-Some students in this project need to have experience with communication protocols (CS144, EE284).
-Students in this group will learn about a complete communication stack, from text on a PC, to USB enumeration and endpoints, to USB framing, to USB modulation, to signal propagation, demodulation, and protocol processing.
+In the previous offering of the class, students were able to achieve reliable communication at up to 50 feet using only passive components.
+In this quarter, students will determine if we can achieve 100 feet with passive components or need to use active USB protocol processors in the signaling path.
+They will design, test, and build the signaling boards at both ends of the communication path (flyer and PC).
+Some students in this project need to have experience with signals, communication, and circuits (e.g., EE102B, EE114, EE133, EE142, EE156, EE179, EE242).
+Students in this group will learn about a complete communication stack, from text on a PC, to USB enumeration and endpoints, to USB framing, to USB modulation, to signal propagation, signal integrity, demodulation, and protocol processing.

 The difference between EE185 and EE285/CS241 is the complexity of work.
 Students taking EE185 are expected to be an integral part of their project team and make several engineering contributions.
 Students taking EE285/CS241 are expected to do more design work and analysis of the tradeoffs involved.